Yaolab-fantastic/CAMM/Data_preprocess_pipeline.md

 <div align="justify">

-The preprocessed [18F]FDG-PET scans were obtained from the LONI database (\url{adni.loni.usc.edu}).
+The preprocessed [18F]FDG-PET scans were obtained from the LONI database (https://adni.loni.usc.edu/).
 After download, each scan was aligned to the corresponding T1-weighted MRI acquired at the same visit for each participant.
 The aligned PET images were then spatially normalized to the MNI space using transformation parameters from the MRI segmentation, with a final voxel resolution of 2 × 2 × 2 mm.
 Measurements of glucose metabolism were subsequently extracted at the ROI level using the AAL atlas implemented in MarsBaR<sup>[7]</sup>.
 More details can be found at Yao et al.<sup>[8]</sup>.

 </div>